cunilog/cunilog/basics.md

 ### Debugging

 When compiled for release versions Cunilog carries out only the most imporant parameters and bounds checks.

+It neither checks upper nor lower bounds of enumeration types.
+Function parameters that are not documented to be allowed to be NULL are not checked against being NULL.
+String parameters complemented by a length argument do not have their buffers examined to see if they're eventually NUL-terminated.

 It is recommended to always test debug builds first.
 Debug builds contain tons of assertions and abort messages that should catch most argument mismatches, buffer overruns, out-of-bounds enums, etc.